-The Convention Center offers a 50,000-square-foot Exhibit Hall and 23 versatile meeting rooms that can be configured for events from two to 1,000 attendees.
+Infinite Energy Forum (formerly Gwinnett Convention Center) offers a 50,000-square-foot Exhibit Hall and 23 versatile meeting rooms that can be configured for events from two to 1,000 attendees.

-The "five-star" Grand Ballroom is the crowning touch for the Convention Center.
+The "five-star" Grand Ballroom is the crowning touch for the Forum.
 The 21,600-square-foot Grand Ballroom also meets the demand for additional exhibit and breakout space.

-The Performing Arts Center features a 702-seat theatre with excellent visibility and acoustics from anywhere in the house.
+Infinite Energy Theater (formerly Gwinnett Performing Arts Center) features a 702-seat theatre with excellent visibility and acoustics from anywhere in the house.

 6400 Sugarloaf Parkway